 Weekly Student Discussion (Wordpress Site)

-Using the terms and concepts from the readings and from prior weeks, discuss 2-3 works by Rauschenberg or by a related artist in the 1960s for the methods of combination and hybridizing used of sources and kinds of "content".
+Using the terms and concepts from the readings, discuss 2-3 works by a Pop artist in the 1960s-1980s for the methods of combination and hybridizing used.
 What categories are combinable?
 What difference do shifts in medium and inclusion of non-"high art" materials and subject matter make to the meaning of the works?

 |8 Andy Warhol and After: Hybrid Art Forms and the Global Artworld||[−]|